 Step 4: Label your rows accordingly.

-In our example, we need to know definitions, key figures, historical background, and related vocabulary.
+In our example, we need to know definitions, key figures, and related vocabulary.

 Step 5: Think about other row headers that will help you explore the concepts and prepare for exams.